signet4grn/SIGNET/README.md

 `netvis` provide tools to visualize our constructed gene regulatory networks.
 Users can choose the bootstrap frequency threshold  and number of subnetworks to visualize the network.

-You should first SSH -XY to a server with DISPLAY if you would like to use the singularity container, and the result can be viewed through a pop up firefox web browser
+You should first ssh -Y $(hostname) to a server with DISPLAY if you would like to use the singularity container, and the result can be viewed through a pop up firefox web browser

 #### Usage
 ```